Earth, Wind & Fire: The Eternal Dance

+Millennium

 During September 1993, came the release of the band's 16th studio album, Millennium issued on Warner Bros.
 Records.
 Artists such as Ronnie Laws and Prince appeared on the LP.
 The album also rose to No. 8 on the Billboard Top R&B Albums chart and No. 39 on the Billboard 200 chart.
 Millennium was certified Gold in Japan by the RIAJ.

-Tom Sinclair of Vibe proclaimed that EWF "demonstrate they still have the knack for constructing mellifluous R&B on the visionary/romantic tip."
-Renee Graham of The Boston Globe noted that Millennium "returns the band to its funk/r&b roots" with a "tasty bit of Minneapolis funk".
-Millennium was nominated for a Soul Train Music Award in the category of Best R&B/Soul Album - Group, Band or Duo.
+Andy Gill of The Independent stated "if it's an old-style R&B sensibility you're after, the new Earth, Wind & Fire album may be just the ticket."
+Renee Graham of The Boston Globe noted that Millennium "returns the band to its funk/r&b roots".
+The Buffalo News placed Millennium on its list of the best R&B/Hip-Hop albums of 1993.
+Millennium was also nominated for a Soul Train Music Award in the category of Best R&B/Soul Album - Group, Band or Duo.

 "Sunday Morning" got to No. 10 on the US Billboard Adult R&B Songs chart, No. 20 on the US Billboard Hot R&B Songs chart, No. 35 on the US Billboard Adult Contemporary Songs chart, and No. 33 on the RPM Top Canadian Singles chart.
 It was nominated for a Grammy in the category of Best R&B Vocal Performance by a Duo or Group.
 "Spend the Night" rose to No. 36 on the Billboard Adult R&B Songs chart.

 On October 13 of that year, former lead vocalist Wade Flemons died from cancer in Battle Creek, Michigan.

 In November 1993, EWF performed at the American Music Awards 20th anniversary special.
 During 1994, EWF was inducted into the NAACP Image Award Hall of Fame.
 On September 14 of the following year, the band received another tribute in the form of a star on the Hollywood Walk of Fame.

-Maurice, Sonny Emory, Sheldon Reynolds, Bailey, Johnson, Woolfolk and Verdine all attended the inauguration ceremony.
+With Maurice, Sonny Emory, Sheldon Reynolds, Bailey, Johnson, Woolfolk and Verdine attending the said inauguration ceremony.

 1996–present: Neo period

 During 1996, Maurice launched a new label titled Kalimba Records based in Santa Monica, California.
-At the label also came a recording studio known as Magnet Vision.
+With the launch of this said label also came into being a recording studio known as Magnet Vision.